 - Pre-plan your meals ahead of time so you only buy the things needed for those meals

-- Eat prior to going grocery shopping to avoid buying food guided by your cravings
+- Eat before going grocery shopping to avoid buying food guided by your cravings

 - Check expiration dates